ksm362/ksm362.github.io/about.md

 My largest hobby is swing dancing.
 I have been dancing since 2010 and I love taking lessons, especially on lindy hop, charleston, balboa, and blues.
-Additionally, when I lived in Virginia I helped Charlottesville's swing dance organization.
+While living in Virginia I helped Charlottesville's swing dance organization.
-We had weekly dance classes and social dancing.
+We hosted weekly dance classes and social dancing.
-I often taught the classes as well as DJ the dance.
+I often taught the classes as well as DJed the dance.
 I have also helped with organizing workshop weekends where we hire bands and instructors.